AaronSiddiqui/Notezy/README.md

 npm install
 ```

-There is currenly only one environmental variable you can add to a .env file to the root folder
+Customise the environmental variables with a .env file to the root folder

 ```
 PORT=